Ukerewe Island

 They are mildly interesting, but the deeply rural life between them is the real attraction.

-Things to do or to see at Ukerewe Island
+Things to do on Ukerewe Island

 Rubya Forest.
 Rubya Forest is the largest forest in the district.
 It is a very peaceful place with a fascinating environment.